-We find a large average increase of 12% in state posterior emissions compared with the GHGI estimates that is concentrated in the top 10 methane-producing states, where state posteriors are on average 38% larger.
-These states are responsible for 55% of posterior CONUS methane emissions.
-We find a significant emissions increase compared to the GHGI in eight of these ten states.
-Oil and gas emissions have a disproportionate influence in these states, generating 47% of mean posterior emissions and 45% of the observed increase, compared to the national averages of 32% and 36%, respectively.
+We find that the top 10 methane-producing states in the posterior estimate have emissions on average 38% larger than the GHGI and are responsible for 55% CONUS methane emissions.
+Oil and gas emissions have a disproportionate influence in these states, generating 47% of mean posterior emissions and 45% of the observed increase relative to the GHGI.
 In Texas, New Mexico, Louisiana, and Oklahoma, the oil and gas sector explains more than 60% of each state’s posterior emissions, with emissions increases concentrated in the Permian Basin (Texas and New Mexico), the Haynesville Shale (Louisiana), and the Anadarko Shale (Oklahoma).
-Livestock and landfills also play a significant role in these eight states.
-Emissions in California and Iowa are dominated by the livestock sector, with much of the observed increase attributed to manure management emissions (Section 3.1).
-Landfills explain 41% of emissions in Illinois and 62% in Florida.
+Livestock and landfills also play a significant role.
+Emissions in California and Iowa are dominated by the livestock sector, with much of the increase relative to the GHGI attributed to manure management (Section 3.1).
+Landfills account for 41% of posterior emissions in Illinois and 62% in Florida.
 Indeed, Florida is home to three of the ten largest landfills as reported by the GHGRP in 2019 (EPA GHGRP, 2022).
-Consistent with our sectoral analysis, the largest absolute negative posterior - state GHGI differences are found in historically coal-producing states, including Wyoming, West Virginia, and Pennsylvania.
+Consistent with our sectoral analysis, the largest absolute negative posterior - state GHGI differences are found in coal-producing statesincluding Wyoming, West Virginia, and Pennsylvania.

 We consider in more detail Texas and California, which are responsible for 21% and 6% of posterior CONUS anthropogenic emissions, respectively.
 Our posterior estimate for Texas is 6.3 (6.1 - 6.5) Tg a-1, a 69% increase from the state GHGI estimate of 3.7 Tg a-1.
 This increase is attributed almost entirely to the oil and gas sector, which accounts for 69% of posterior emissions compared to 56% in the state GHGI.
 The Permian basin alone explains almost 40% of Texas’ posterior emissions.